feedme-swent-epfl/prd/template/7-functional_requirements.md

 Finally, the algorithm will use the probability map as well as the similar users' saved and created recipes to give a list of recommended recipes that may please the user.

-The Figure 2 in appendix represent the inputs and outpur of our algorithm.
+The Figure 2 in appendix represent the inputs and outputs of our algorithm.

 ## Recommending recipe depending on ingredients